 Photographs taken in and around Junction City and Fort Riley, Kansas, from the early 1890s to the early 1920s.

-Print volumes describing and promoting the settlement of Kansas and the American West in the 1870s.
+Materials describing and promoting the settlement of Kansas and the American West in mid 1800s, including the Territorial period.

 A sample of images from the hundreds of thousands of historical photographs in the Kansas Collection.